IAWSoft/haada/README.md

 ### Welcome Screen

-The *welcome screen* will be the first page to load.
+The ***welcome screen*** will be the first page to load.
 It will have a welcoming message and a form to log into the application.
 There will also be a link to register as a new user.

 ### Navigation Menu

-The *navigation menu* will appear on every page, to allow an easy navigation between the different functionalities that we want to provide.
+The ***navigation menu*** will appear on every page as soon as the user is logged in, to allow an easy navigation between the different functionalities that we want to provide.
+This navigation menu will have the following elements:

+- Create incidence
+- View existing incidences
+- Log out